Let's put Stephen Hawking into the abortion debate.

 so logically, biologically defective people with a failing organs don’t deserve to live, no matter their accomplishments.

 What would Steven Hawking say about this?
-He was one of the most physically-challenged humans to inhabit the earth, the last 20 years of his life.
+He was one of the most physically-challenged humans to inhabit the earth.

 And why then, do we even have an organ transplant system?